Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Simulations and Results

 \section{Simulations and Results}

 In this section, we provide numerical results to examine the performance of our proposed algorithms.
-The benefits of deploying the double IRSs in the HSR IoT system are evaluated.
-We consider a HSR IoT system aided by double IRSs in single-cell for $L=3$ devices.
+The benefits of deploying the double IRSs in the HSR multimedia sensing network are evaluated.
+We consider a HSR multimedia sensing network aided by double IRSs in single-cell for $L=3$ trackside cameras.
 As for the channel model, both the small scale fading and the large scale path loss are considered.
 The small scale fading follows the complex Gaussian distribution associated with zero mean and unit variance, while the path loss is given by $\rho=\rho_0\left(\frac{d}{d_0}\right)^{-\alpha}$, where $\rho_0=-20$ dB is the large-scale fading factor at the reference distance of $d_0 = 1$ m \cite{twoscale}.
 Then, we set $\alpha_{ref}=2.2$ and $\alpha_{dir}=3.5$, where $\alpha_{ref}$ denotes the path loss exponent of reflecting links and $\alpha_{dir}$ denotes that of direct links, respectively \cite{twoscale,HSRIRS5}.
-The distances from BS to IRS1 $d_H$, from BS to IoTD $d_{hd}$, from IRS1 to IoTD $d_{hr}$, from IoTD to IRS2 $d_{gr}$, from IoTD to MCR $d_{gd}$, from IRS2 to MCR $d_{G}$, from IRS2 to user $d_d$ are set as 10 m, 10 m, 5 m, 9 m, 10 m, 2 m and 7m, respectively.
-To satisfy the zero forcing constraint in (\ref{zeroforce}), we set the zenith of departure and zenith of arrival of the light of sight (LoS) path for all users as $\frac{3\pi}{4}$ and $\frac{\pi}{4}$, respectively.
+The distances from BS to IRS1 $d_H$, from BS to camera $d_{hd}$, from IRS1 to camera $d_{hr}$, from camera to IRS2 $d_{gr}$, from camera to MCR $d_{gd}$, from IRS2 to MCR $d_{G}$, from IRS2 to user $d_d$ are set as 10 m, 10 m, 5 m, 9 m, 10 m, 2 m and 7m, respectively.
+To satisfy the zero forcing constraint in (\ref{zeroforce}), we set the zenith of departure and zenith of arrival of the line of sight (LoS) path for all users as $\frac{3\pi}{4}$ and $\frac{\pi}{4}$, respectively.
 It’s worth noting that the AoAs and AoDs of all users are still random.
 This is reasonable since the geometric distribution of the passengers in the train is characterized by linearity.
 With the assumption, the passive beam is easy to optimize to block users who are in the given directions.
 For all channels, the small-scale fading is assumed to be Rician fading.
 In specific, the small-scale channel can be modeled as

 where $\kappa$ is the Rician factor, $\Tilde{\bm{H}}^\text{LoS}$ is the deterministic line of sight (LoS), and $\Tilde{\bm{H}}^\text{NLoS}$ is the non-LoS (NLoS) component which is the Rayleigh fading.
 The LoS component $\Tilde{\bm{H}}^\text{LoS}$ is generated by typical geometric channel model, which is given by $\Tilde{\bm{H}}^\text{LoS}=\textbf{a}_\text{xy}\left(\theta^{AoA},\theta^{ZoA}\right)\textbf{a}_\text{xy}^H\left(\theta^{AoD},\theta^{ZoD}\right)$, where $\textbf{a}_\text{xy}$ is defined as where $\textbf{a}_\text{x}$ and $\textbf{a}_\text{y}$ are antenna array response vectors, they can be written as